iterate-ch/docs/tutorials/custom_oauth_client_id.md

 Setup a Custom OAuth Client ID for Google Drive & Google Cloud Storage
 ===

+This is a step-by-step tutorial to connect with a custom OAuth 2.0 Client ID for [Google Cloud Storage](../protocols/googlecloudstorage.md) and [Google Drive](../protocols/googledrive.md).

 ## Register Client ID

 Log in to your Google account, go to [Google Cloud resource manager](https://console.cloud.google.com/cloud-resource-manager) and create a new project.